-Thank you for considering international studies at Mount Wachusett Community College (MWCC) as your choice for undergraduate study in America.
+Thank you for considering Mount Wachusett Community College (MWCC) as your choice for undergraduate study as an international student in the United States.
 MWCC offers quality education, convenience, small class sizes and all the support you need to be successful.
-Students have come to study at MWCC from many different countries around the world such as Brazil, Kenya, Tanzania, China, The Gambia, Korea, Columbia, Argentina, Poland, Equador, France, Greece, Vietnam, El Salvador, Laos, Zimbabwe, Peru, Sri Lanka, Russia, Thailand, Haiti, Turkey, Pakistan, Mexico, Malaysia, Jamaica, Bahamas, Jordan and India.
+Students have come to study at MWCC from many different countries around the world such as Brazil, Kenya, Tanzania, China, The Gambia, Korea, Colombia, Argentina, Poland, Ecuador, France, Greece, Vietnam, El Salvador, Laos, Zimbabwe, Peru, Sri Lanka, Russia, Thailand, Haiti, Turkey, Pakistan, Mexico, Malaysia, Jamaica, Bahamas, Jordan and India.

 How to Apply

 The following credentials are required of all international applicants:

 - Complete International Student Admission Application